trevor-h/table-salt-cli/README.md

   * Support for Windows SSH agent (Pageant)
   * Support for decrypting private keys at execution via configuration or keyboard-interative
-  * Support for other Saltstack commands like salt-run, salt-key

 # Known Issues

-  - On this initial release error handling is just functional, and needs improvement
   - SSH host key checks were quickly thrown in and not fully tested